 - 9 small or medium apples

-In a 1½-quart saucepan, combine sugar, cornstarch and spices; stir together with a wooden spoon to remove any obvious lumps.
+COOK THE SAUCE In a large saucepan, combine sugar, cornstarch and spices; stir together with a wooden spoon to remove any obvious lumps.
 Add water and stir.
 Bring to a boil over medium heat.
 Add butter.
 Cook until thick, stirring occasionally.

-Meanwhile, rub a 9x9-inch glass dish with butter.
-Wash and core the apples and place right side up in the dish.
-Pour the sauce into and over the apples.
+WHILE THE SAUCE COOKS Rub a 9x9-inch glass dish with butter.
+Wash and core the apples, arrange the apples right side up in the dish.
+Pour the hot sauce over the apples, be sure to get some sauce inside the apples.

-Bake 45 minutes at 325F.
-Halfway through baking, remove from oven and cover the apples with hot syrup again.
-Return to oven to complete baking.
-Serve hot or cold.
+BAKE Bake for 45 minutes, about halfway through baking, remove from the oven and spoon the hot sauce over the apples again.
+Return to the oven to complete baking.

 More Apple Recipes, Perfect for This Year's Crop